deeheber/danielle-heberling-dot-xyz/content/blog/career-change-advice/index.md

 I am not trying to sell you anything and really want you to succeed.
 This post is a compilation of my thoughts that many in my network have asked for, so I hope you find me publicly sharing this helpful.

-It is totally up to you if you want to take or leave this advice, because at the end of the day I'm just another random person on the internet with opinions.
+It is totally up to you if you want to follow this advice, because at the end of the day I'm just another random person on the internet with opinions.